benbowes/vandux/README.md

 wrapper,componentB UPDATE_NAME {name: "aaa", title: ""}
 ```
 Note the first items are the values of the attributes on the html component - so you can identify which component published the event.

+## Thoughts on security

+If you are planning to use this with `innerHTML`, be sure to use this https://www.npmjs.com/package/sanitize-html or something like it.

+Happy coding!